We have successfully transferred DHHS staff into Life Without Barriers in 2019.

 Will payment of First Aid Allowance remain the same?

-LWB intends to apply the first aid allowance in accordance with the way it has been applied by DHHS when first aid has been performed in an unexpected situation or outside the requirements contained in the client’s health management plan.
+Yes, Life Without Barriers intends to apply the first aid allowance in accordance with the way it has been applied by DHHS.

 What is happening to the payroll fortnight days and when do I get paid?